Left column for text

 The Round Table provides a platform for artists to engage with a current issue facing artist teachers in the HE context, fostering knowledge exchange and collaboration.

-The next Round Table will likely take place on Fri 7 September 2018 (please note that the date may change).
 If you are interested in taking part please get in touch, and scroll down to read about previous editions.

 Katye Coe, September 2016